Last Updated on

 As an example – if you ever end up needing to travel on a body of water, sure – you could build your own raft.
 But it’s much safer and more reliable to have some kind of inflatable vessel on hand.
 You can get access to something like that now, but in a disaster situation it would probably be extremely difficult to do so.
 In this vein, here are 50 critical items for long term survival that go beyond the basics.

 Speaking of long term survival, the same idea applies to supplies of food, water, and other things you need to meet basic needs.
 It’s one thing to plan for a few weeks of sheltering in place… It’s quite another to have the confidence that you can make it a year or more.
 Many serious survivalists and preppers have the resources to survive for at least a year, because they want the peace of mind that comes with knowing that they can make it through any kind of catastrophic event, large or small.
-We’re not just planning for hurricanes and blackouts, we’re planning for pandemics and nuclear war.
+We’re not just planning for hurricanes and blackouts, we’re planning for pandemics/virus outbreaks and nuclear war.
 With that in mind, here’s how you can build a secret stockpile that will last you one year (or more), and here are the top things that will help you survive a pandemic.